tyegagne/Seabird_Git/README.md

 r scripts <- contains some example scripts

 __Long form markdown out below__
-See individual markdowns in markdown folder if interested in single section (mirror copy splits)
+see individual markdowns in markdown folder if interested in single section (mirror copy splits)

 Build function to draw random AA samples from analytic's distribution